adiwg/mdTranslator/README.md

 # mdTranslator

-mdtranslator was written by the [Alaska Data Integration Working Group](http://www.adiwg.org) (ADIwg) to assist with creating ISO 19139 metadata records.
-Input to the mdtranslator is JSON conforming to the [mdJson-schemas](https://github.com/adiwg/mdJson-schemas).
-The mdtranslator architecture allows developers to write additional readers for other input formats and/or write additional writers for other output other than ISO 19139, e.g. HTML.
+**mdtranslator** was written by the [Alaska Data Integration Working Group](http://www.adiwg.org) (ADIwg) to assist researchers with authoring both spatial and non-spatial metadata for projects and datasets.
+Input to the mdtranslator is a JSON record conforming to the [mdJson-schemas](http://mdTools.adiwg.org).
+The user can request the mdTranslator to translate the mdJson input into one or more established metadata standards.
+The mdTranslator currently supports translation to ISO 19115-2, ISO 19110, HTML, and mdJson 2x.
+The mdTranslator part of an open source architecture toolkit that allows developers to write additional readers and/or writers as may be required.

 ## Installation